 Of the photos that were recovered, nearly all of them were damaged after being soaked in salt water, sewage, and oil.

-In the end, Mason’s efforts led to over 135,000 photographs being cleaned, and hundreds were retouched and returned to their owners.
+In the end, Manson’s efforts led to over 135,000 photographs being cleaned, and hundreds were retouched and returned to their owners.

 Here are some before-and-after samples showing photos restored by the project: